kiteco/issue-tracker/vim/README.md

 set completeopt-=noselect  " select first match
 ```

+Make sure you have either `menu` or `menuone` otherwise you won't see any completions.

+If you set `longest` together with `menu` or `menuone`, you will need to type `CTRL-L` when the pop-up menu is showing to insert the longest common text.
+See `:help completeopt` for details.

 To see documentation in the preview window for each completion option, copy all the lines above into your vimrc and change the preview line to:

 ```viml